magento/merchdocs/src/marketing/prex-type-mostaddcart.md

 title: Most added to cart
 ---

-The _Most added to cart_ recommendation type recommends items most added to a cart by counting the number of sessions where an add-to-cart action occurred within the last seven days.
+The _Most added to cart_ recommendation type recommends items most added to a cart within the last seven days.

 ## How it works

-Belonging to a category of recommendation types referred to as most popular, _Most added to cart_ recommends products that were more frequently added to a cart by counting the number of sessions where an add-to-cart action occurred within the last seven days.
+Belonging to a category of recommendation types that are popularity-based, _Most added to cart_ recommends products that were more frequently added to a cart by counting the number of sessions where an add-to-cart action occurred within the last seven days.
 You can use this recommendation type on all page types.
-When used on the home page, _Most added to cart_ displays the products that were most added to carts within all categories of your catalog.
-When used on a product detail page, _Most added to cart_ displays the products that were most added to carts within the same category as the product being viewed.
-When used on the cart page, _Most added to cart_ displays the products that were most added to carts within each category of the products in the cart.
+This recommendation type uses [catalog filtering]({% link marketing/product-recommendations.md %}#filter-recommendations) to determine which products to display.

 ### Where used